Christian Spirituality (M.A.)

 This program is offered online or on campus.

-The Master of Arts degree (M.A.) in Christian spirituality provides preparation for work in general Christian ministry, in spiritual direction, or in preparation for an academic career in teaching.
-The program can also assist those who wish to complement their personal spiritual journey with an academic foundation in scripture, theology, and spirituality.
+The Master of Arts degree (M.A.) in Christian spirituality provides preparation for work in general Christian ministry, campus and retreat ministry settings, mission offices, in spiritual direction, or in preparation for an academic career in teaching.
+The program can also assist those wishing to complement their spiritual journey with an academic foundation in scripture, theology, and spirituality.
 Graduates of the program will have a competent understanding of methods of studying Christian spirituality along with its biblical, scriptural, and theological foundations.

 Each student must pick one of three concentrations: spiritual direction, generalist, or research.
 Students in any concentration may complete their degree entirely online, on campus, or as a hybrid program.
 Intensive summer courses are also available.
 Scholarships and grants are available for qualified applicants.